 The conversation with my mom was a good reminder to revisit what I so often teach others: how to listen with our whole body and how important it is to practice this concept outside the classroom or clinic, and especially at home.
-For the parents and grandparents out there facing a similar lack of attention from their kids, here’s some background information on whole body listening and a list of activities to try at home this summer.
+For the parents and grandparents out there facing a similar lack of attention from their kids, here’s some background information on whole body listening and a list of activities to try at home.

 Listening – What’s It All About?

 The technique of whole body listening helps improve attentional skills by enlisting multiple body parts, not just the ears.
 Speech pathologist Susanne Poulette Truesdale came up with this powerful (and now very popular) concept and wrote an article about it in 1990.
 This innovative tool makes the act of listening less abstract and more concrete by providing roles for the different body parts and explaining how each is involved.
 For example, the eyes help with listening when they look at or toward the person who is speaking.
 The arms, legs, mouth, and torso do their part by remaining as calm and quiet as possible while listening.
 The brain contributes a crucial part by focusing on the speaker and trying to understand what the speaker is saying.